Loving-Studios/RGSEngine/README.md

 ### Key Features:
 - **Reference Counting:** Resources (Meshes/Textures) are loaded into memory only once.
 Multiple GameObjects share the same resource pointer.
 If the reference count drops to zero, the resource can be unloaded.
+- **Safety Deletion:** The engine prevents the deletion of assets that are currently referenced by active GameObjects in the scene, preventing crashes.
+- **Library Regeneration:** If the `/Library` folder is deleted, the engine can fully reconstruct it from the source `/Assets` and `.meta` files.
 - **Importer Settings:**
     - **Textures:** Options for Filtering (Nearest/Linear), Wrapping, and Flip X/Y.
     - **Meshes:** Global scale adjustments and coordinate system fixes.